Kinvey/kinvey-cli/README.md

 * `flex logs [serviceId]`

-   Retrieves and displays Flex Services logs.
-Logs calls return 100 entries by default and can return up to 2,000 entries.
+   Retrieves and displays logs for the current Flex Service, which is the one you initiated last.
+To get logs for a different service, specify its service ID.
+Log calls return 100 entries by default and can return up to 2,000 entries.
 Logs are displayed in the following format: `<runtime id> <timestamp> - <message>`.
 Combine with the paging and limiting options to narrow down your search.
 Logs for external Flex Services are not returned.
-You can specify a Flex Service to read logs from using the `serviceId` positional argument.
 In addition to the global options, this command supports the following options:

    * `--from`